Tertiary Preparation Program

 - Email your completed application form, including a copy of your photographic ID and any qualifications if relevant, to: email@example.com

 TPP is delivered over 28 weeks in two trimester periods.
-The program is delivered at UQ College St Lucia Campus in January, May and September of each year.
+The program is delivered at UQ College St Lucia Campus.

 There are No Tuition Fees for this program.